The Circuitry

 https://x.com/arstechnica/status/2056805273025876192

-This isn't the first time CISA has screwed up.
-In fact, it's not even the first time this year.
-In January, polygraph-failing acting CISA Director Madhu Gottumukkala uploaded sensitive government documents to ChatGPT after demanding and receiving an exemption to the agency policy that prohibited ChatGPT's use by CISA personnel.
-Gottumukkala was removed from his role in February.
+This is not the first misstep by CISA; it is not even the first one this year.
+In January, acting CISA Director Madhu Gottumukkala—who had previously failed a polygraph—uploaded sensitive government documents to ChatGPT after securing an exemption from the agency’s ban on its use by personnel.
+Gottumukkala was removed from the position in February.

 EXPERT TAKE